 - You get extra perks including free lounge access, benefits at some hotels, and a free Global Entry and TSA PreCheck membership.

 Chase points are great because you can use them to book directly through Chase's site or transfer them to Chase’s airline and hotel partners.
 I often book directly for convenience.
-However, you can get better redemption rates ($ value per point) by transferring points to airline miles and using them for your booking.
+However, you can get better redemption rates (the dollar value per point) by transferring points to airline miles and using them for your booking.

 American Express Platinum

 Carrying two cards that cost hundreds of dollars per year is nuts but so am I.

 While these cards come with high membership fees, those are offset by the credits, perks, and miles that you get.
-Make sure to take advantage of these or you really are paying for the privilege of having a credit card with an exorbitant interest rate.
+Make sure to take advantage of these or you really are paying an excessive amount for a credit card with an exorbitant interest rate.

 The AmEx Platinum includes $200 in Uber credits and $200 in airline fee credits.
 You just made back $400 of the $550 fee.

 Like the Chase Reserve, you get a free Global Entry and TSA PreCheck membership.
 You also get access to more lounges, including Priority Pass Select and Centurion Lounges.
 The Reserve only includes Priority Pass Select.

 At Marriott hotels, Gold status will get you extra points, early check in, late check out, and free room upgrades.

 More Personal Travel Credit Cards

 If you're loyal to an airline or hotel chain, get a card that will earn you points for that program.
 The best points are the ones that you will use.

-If you're looking for your next card to churn, here are a few others that I've used and are highly recommended:
+If you're looking for your next card to churn, here are a few others that I've used or are highly recommended:

 - Starwood Preferred Guest American Express: If you don't have the Platinum AmEx, this card can help you get status and perks faster at Starwood.
 The downside is that the sign up bonus is only 25,000 points.